whiskyplausible/py-network-rail-feeder/README.md

+Have computer running that records all activations and matches UIDs to Trust IDs (and maybe service codes?!)

 A train activation message contains the Trust ID (and the UID that the other data feed seems to use).
 If I can monitor train activations I can get the Trust ID. https://wiki.openraildata.com/index.php/Train_Activation

 However, when there's the same headcode in the region all with only one service code, there's no way I can find out which is the correct one is there?